ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 ---
 sidebar: "auto"
+sidebarDepth: 1
 ---

 # Change Log

-List the most significant changes, starting in version 1.0.9.
+List the most significant changes.

 ## 4.0.0

 This is a major rewrite of some of the central code, in order to lay ground for further development and maintenance.
+There are a couple of new nodes that open for many interesting use cases.
-Such a rewrite may lead to changes in behavior, intended or not.
-In addition, some intended breaking changes have been done.
+A rewrite like this may lead to changes in behavior, intended or not.
-This is the main reason for the major version update (from 3 to 4).
-I will try to list all changes here, but some may have been missed.
+There are some breaking changes, but most users should not be affected by them.

 ### New features

-- New node `ps-schedule-merger` or `Schedule Merger`, used to merge schedules from multiple Best Save and/or Lowest Price nodes.
+- New node `ps-schedule-merger` or `Schedule Merger`, used to merge schedules from multiple Best Save and/or Lowest Price nodes, as well as the new Fixed Schedule node.
+- New strategy node `ps-strategy-fixed-schedule` or `Fixed Schedule`, to set a fixed daily or weekly schedule.
+  The main purpose of this node is to function as a mask for other strategies when merged using the Schedule Merger, but it can also be used alone.
 - For Best Save and Lowest Price you now can configure the output value, sent on output 1 and 2 to turn on or off.
   Default is true/false as before, but you can configure to send for example 1 and 0, or "on" and "off", or any other number or string values.